Amrhanysayed/AES-Encryption-Verilog/README.md

 ### Configuring the AES Encryption Parameters

-- Modify the encryption parameters (key length, input data, etc.) in the provided Verilog files as needed.
+- Modify the encryption parameters (key length, input data, etc.) in the provided main module (main.v) as needed.

 ### Synthesizing and Deploying